fitabigail/Lamborghini-Deals/README.md

 The idea of a car dealer website came from my littel boy which loves Lamborghini cars.
 On my research I found this tutorial: [Build Python Django Real Project](https://www.udemy.com/course/python-django-real-project-for-freshers-freelancers) on [Udemy](https://www.udemy.com/) and I decide to follow and adapt it to my needs.
 The template is great, but now I think I worked more than if I was build my self.
 Now I understand the work of tutors who must dig  on our code to find the errors.

-- The images for this project was taken from [Pexels](https://www.pexels.com/) for teamIused the template images.
+- The images for this project was taken from [Pexels](https://www.pexels.com/) for team pictures I used the template images.

+- The text for banner I used from the theme template, and all the rest I have research on simlar cars dealers websites.

 - The Favicon for this project was made from [Favicon](https://favicon.io/favicon-generator/)